pirapira/reasonable-manifest/README.md

 1.1.2.1.
 Reasonable systems are implemented with languages and tools that have reasonable specifications.

+1.1.3.
+The implementation of reasonable systems can be bigger than what fits in my mind.

+1.1.3.1.
+When the implementation is bigger than what fits in my mind, some bookkeeping mechanism is needed to keep track of the gab between the implementation and the specification.

+1.2.
+For me to improve systems built by others, sometimes certain legal arrangements are needed.

+1.2.1.
+Especially for me to publish the improved systems.

 ## 2. Reasoning tools have enabled us to engineer reasonable systems that are practically useful.

 2.1.
+Reasoning tools have enabled us to work on big implementations, as long as their behavior is defined for the reasoning tools.

-Reasoning tools do not replace our understanding and communication.
+2.2.
+Reasoning tools do not replace our understanding.

 ## 3. Criticism

 3.1.
 Is this manifesto reasonable?

 3.1.1.
 Is Markdown a reasonable format?

+3.2.
+Should building be placed before understanding and improving?

 [Reasonable Engineering Manifesto](https://github.com/pirapira/reasonable-manifesto) © 2025 by [Yoichi Hirai](https://yoichihirai.com) is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).